 The third-person point of view is also the favourite and preferable narrative voice of most of the renowned writers because of the narrative flexibility it provides to the authors, making the narrator of the story highly authoritative, reliable and trustworthy.

 What is Third Person Point of View?

-In third-person narrative, the writers use an anonymous narrator who narrates the story from the point of view of a character within the story like in the popular Harry Potter book series by J. K Rowling where an unidentified and invisible narrator narrates the story from Harry’s point of view revealing his thoughts, feelings, emotions and experiences to the readers.
+In the third-person narrative, the writers use an anonymous narrator who narrates the story from the point of view of a character within the story like in the popular Harry Potter book series by J. K Rowling where an unidentified and invisible narrator narrates the story from Harry’s point of view revealing his thoughts, feelings, emotions and experiences to the readers.

 - The story is narrated using third-person pronouns such as ”he”, ”his”, ”she”, ”her”, ”it”, ”they”, ”them”, or either directly referring to the characters by their names.

-- The third person narrative doesn’t require the narrator to be part of the story or a specific character from it.
+- The third-person narrative doesn’t require the narrator to be part of the story or a specific character from it.